Complexity issues in some clustering problems in combinatorial circuits: Statement of Problems

+The delay along a path from an input to an output is the sum of the delays of the gates and interconnections that lie on the path.
+The delay of the overall circuit is the maximum delay among all source to sink paths in the circuit.

-Technology and design paradigms impose a number of constraints on the clustering of the circuit.
-A clustering is feasible if all clusters obey the imposed constraints.
+Technology and design paradigms impose a number of constraints on the clustering of a circuit.
+So, a clustering is feasible if all clusters obey the imposed constraints.
 Constraints can be either monotone or non-monotone.
-In \cite{Lawvlsi1} the following definition is given:
+In \cite{Lawvlsi1}, the following definition is given:

-\begin{definition} A constraint is said to be monotone if and only if any connected subset of nodes in a feasible cluster is also feasible. \end{definition}
+\begin{definition} A constraint is said to be monotone if and only if any connected subset of gates in a feasible cluster is also feasible. \end{definition}

-Typical constraints include capacity, that is, the weight of a cluster is bounded by $M$, a fixed constant (which is an example of a monotone constraint) and pin-limitations (which is an example of a non-monotone constraint), that is the total degree of a cluster is bounded by $P$ a fixed constant.

-A clustering partitions the vertex set into a number of subsets, which may or may not be disjoint (depending whether or not replication is allowed).
-The edges of the underlying graph that connect a node in one cluster to a node in another cluster are called cut-edges.
+A typical constraint includes capacity (a monotone constraint), which is a fixed constant $M$, denoting an upper-bound on the number of gates allowed in a cluster .